IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 On the home screen, click `Create a new application`.

-Select the `Standard ASP.NET Core Web Application` Application Template.
+Select the `Clean Architecture.Net` Application Template.

-Fill in a `Name` (such as `PetClinicRest`), review/change the `Location` as desired and click `NEXT`.
+Fill in a `Name` (such as `PetClinicApp`), review/change the `Location` as desired and click `NEXT`.

 Leave the selected application components as is and click `CREATE`.

-The `Task Output` dialogue will pop up showing the progress of downloading and installing Modules and Metadata for the Application and once it's finished, will hide itself automatically:

 [!Video-Loop videos/create-new-app.mp4]

 > [!NOTE]
 >
-> The `Task Output` dialog can be re-opened at any time by clicking on the text at the bottom-left corner of the window which shows the name of any currently executing task or otherwise says "Ready".
+> The `Task Output` dialog can be opened at any time by clicking on the text at the bottom-left corner of the window which shows the name of any currently executing task or otherwise says "Ready".

 ## Configure Explicit Key Creation